Jay R

-Gaudencio Sillona III (born February 1, 1981), professionally known as Jay R, is a Filipino American singer and songwriter.
+Gaudencio Sillona III (born February 1, 1981), professionally known as Jay R, is a Filipino-American singer and actor.
 His debut album, Gameface, was released in 2003 under Universal Records.
-It was certified platinum by the Philippine Association of the Record Industry (PARI) and included the single Bakit Pa Ba.
+It was certified platinum by the Philippine Association of the Record Industry (PARI) and included the single "Bakit Pa Ba".

 Early life

 Sillona's father, Gaudencio Sillona Jr., was a pianist, and his mother, Amparo Aquino-Sillona, was a singer.
 From 2004, his career was managed by his aunt, choreographer Geleen Eugenio.
 Sillona speaks fluent Tagalog and cites Stevie Wonder, Luther Vandross, and Gary Valenciano as musical influences during his youth.

 Music career

 2003–2005: Gameface and self-titled album

 In 2003, Sillona signed a contract with Universal Records and released his debut album Gameface, which included two Tagalog songs — "Kaibigan" and "Bakit Pa Ba".
 The music video for his first single, "Design for Luv", an R&B, hip-hop track, was filmed in Hollywood with Ray Brown.

 Gameface was re-released in 2004 with two additional songs, later used as singles.
 The album was both commercially and critically successful, earning platinum certification by the Philippine Association of the Record Industry.
 It was also nominated for multiple awards and won Sillona the Favorite Male Artist award at the 2004 MTV Pilipinas Music Awards and "Best Ballad" at the Awit Awards for "Bakit Pa Ba".
 In April 2004, he headlined his first solo concert, Gameface the Concert, at the Music Museum, followed by Gameface Reload in September 2004.

 Following the success of his debut, Sillona released self-titled Jay R, his second album, which introduced a more R&B-oriented sound.
 It included a cover of Billy Joel's "Just the Way You Are" and an alternate version featuring Irish pop singer Samantha Mumba.
 The album also featured collaborations with rappers Young Clipp, Jdimes, and longtime collaborators Jimmy Muna and Kris Lawrence.
-The album received positive reviews, including praise from Titik Pilipino, and achieved a Gold certification from PARI.
+The album received positive reviews, including praise from Titik Pilipino, and achieved a gold certification from PARI.

 In 2004, Sillona collaborated with Filipino singer Kyla on the single "Not Your Ordinary Girl" from her album of the same name.
-The two later released additional duets, including "Back In Time", "Say That You Love Me", "You Are Not Alone", and "Undeniable".
+The two later released additional duets, including "Back in Time", "Say That You Love Me", "You Are Not Alone", and "Undeniable".
 That year, he made his film debut in Happy Together and released his second studio album, a self-titled work, in 2005.

 In 2005, Sillona appeared in Footloose: The Musical, alongside Iya Villania.
 He contributed as a featured artist, songwriter, and producer on Karylle's album, You Make Me Sing.